 - Who is responsible for maintenance?

-Start with building a 72-hour emergency kit as your foundation, then scale up.
-A solid long-term baseline is 10 days of food per person, 10 days of drinking water per person (one gallon per day — our guide on how to store water for emergencies covers this in detail), a best emergency weather radio for receiving alerts when the power is out, flashlights with fresh batteries, a first aid kit, and any critical medications with at least a 30-day supply.
+Start with building a 72-hour kit as your foundation, then scale up.
+A solid baseline is 10 days of food per person, 10 days of drinking water (one gallon per day — our guide on how to store water for emergencies covers this), an emergency weather radio for receiving alerts when the power’s out, flashlights with fresh batteries, a first aid kit, and any critical medications with at least a 30-day supply.

-As part of my Wilderness First Responder recertification, I audit my personal medical kit annually — I apply the same discipline to my household supply inventory.
+As part of my Wilderness First Responder recertification, I audit my personal medical kit annually — I apply that same discipline to my household supply inventory.
 Your plan document should include a table listing every supply category, the quantity on hand, its storage location, and its expiration date.
-I review mine quarterly and update the table.
-It takes about 20 minutes and has saved me from discovering expired water purification tablets when I actually needed them.
+I review mine quarterly.
+Takes about 20 minutes and has saved me from discovering expired water purification tablets when I actually needed them.

 Food Consumption Priority

 If a disaster hits and you’re sheltering in place, eat your fresh food first — breads, fruits, vegetables, and food from the refrigerator while it’s still cold.
 Next, move to frozen food.
 Your shelf-stable emergency supplies are the last line.
-Write this consumption order into your plan so nobody opens the freeze-dried meals on day one while fresh food spoils.
+Write this consumption order into your plan so nobody opens the freeze-dried meals on day one while fresh food spoils in the fridge.

 Step 6: Organize Critical Documents